preaudc/tech-articles/FlumeFileChannel.md

 Even worse, the event will be stuck in the cMyLogType File Channel, and will block all the following events!

-As a consequence, the channel fill percentage will kept growing, you can check that with the command below:
+As a consequence, the File Channel fill percentage will kept growing, you can check that with the command below:

 ```shell
 # FLUME_HOME is set to the path to the Flume home directory, e.g.